jgfoster/GraphicsBook/graphicstext/demos/c6/textures/README.txt

 a collection of free background images.

-Earth-512x256.jpg is a version of an image that seems to be all over the Internet.
-I don't know its original origin.
+Earth-512x256.jpg is a version of an image that seems to be all over the Internet but we don't know its origin.

 The .gif files were made from scratch in Gimp, except for brick.gif, which was just modified in Gimp from